1795–1820 in Western fashion: Men's hairstyles and headgear

 Marquis de Lafayette (1757–1834) wearing a powdered wig tied in a queue that was a common piece of men's dress by c.
 1795.

 Marquis de Lafayette depicted in later years of his life, dressed according to the fashion of the 1820s.

 The three Consuls of French Republic in 1799-1804 : (L-R) Jean-Jacques-Régis de Cambacérès (1753-1824), Napoleon Bonaparte (1769-1821), and Charles-François Lebrun (1739-1824).
 While the older ones, Cambacérès and Lebrun, wear old-fashioned powdered wigs, younger Napoleon wears a fashionable short unpowdered hairstyle.

-William Pitt the Younger (1759-1806) in the Parliament in 1793.
-Pitt and members of Parliament wore powdered wigs; in 1795 the Parliament passed the Duty on Hair Powder Act which caused the demise of both the fashion for wigs and powder.
+William Pitt the Younger (1759-1806) in Parliament in 1793.
+Pitt and members of Parliament wore powdered wigs at that time; in 1795 Parliament passed the Duty on Hair Powder Act which caused the demise of the fashion for both wigs and powder.

 The French Revolution (1789-1799) in France and the Pitt's hair powder tax in 1795 in Britain effectively ended the fashion for both wigs and powder in these countries and younger men of fashion in both countries began to wear their own unpowdered hair without a queue in short curls, often with long sideburns.
 The new styles like the Brutus ("à la Titus") and the Bedford Crop became fashionable and subsequently spread also in other European and European-influenced countries including the United States.

 Many notable men during this period, especially younger ones, followed this new fashion trend of short unpowdered hairstyles, e.g. Napoleon Bonaparte (1769-1821), initially wearing long hair tied in a queue, changed his hairstyle and cut his hair short while in Egypt in 1798.
-Likewise the future U.S. President John Quincy Adams (1767-1848) who had worn a powdered wig and long hair tied in a queue in his youth, abandoned this fashion during this period while serving as the U.S. Minister to Russia (1809-1814) and later became the first president to adopt a short haircut instead of long hair tied in a queue.
+Likewise the future U.S. President John Quincy Adams (1767-1848) who had worn a powdered wig and long hair tied in a queue in his youth, abandoned this fashion during this period while serving as the U.S. Minister to Russia (1809-1814) and later became the first president to adopt a short haircut instead of long powdered hair tied in a queue.
 Older men, military officers, and those in conservative professions such as lawyers, judges, physicians, and servants retained their wigs and powder.
 Formal court dress of European monarchies also still required a powdered wig or long powdered hair tied in a queue until the accession of Napoleon to the throne as emperor in 1804.

 Tricorne and bicorne hats were still worn, but the most fashionable hat was tall and slightly conical; this would soon, however, be displaced by the top hat and reign as the only hat for formal occasions for the next century.